The Box Plus Network: Box Africa

+In July 2012, Box Television launched a 24-hour pan-African music channel.
+The channel focused on international and local music from across the African continent and was available in 15 countries of Africa.
+Box Television also made available its other major channels across Africa.
+The channel ceased broadcasting in late 2020.

 Box Hits

 Box Hits (formerly Smash Hits) broadcast general mainstream pop music from the past few years.
-Formally called Smash Hits, it took its name and format of the Smash Hits brand from Bauer which existed in Smash Hits Radio and once ran as a magazine.
-It shut down on 29 April 2022, and was replaced with 4Music.
+Formerly called Smash Hits, it took its name and format of the Smash Hits brand from Bauer which existed in Smash Hits Radio and once ran as a magazine.
+It shut down on 29 June 2022, and was replaced with 4Music.

 The Hits

 The Hits closed on 15 August 2008.
 It was replaced by 4Music.
-Its sister radio station remains on the air.
+Its sister radio station remained on the air until 4 June 2018.

 Q

 Q specialised in indie, rock and alternative.
 In common with other Box Television channels, Q was originally a jukebox channel, where music video selections made were by the viewers using premium rate phone lines; however this element was dropped in 2004.
 It is based on format of the Q brand from Bauer which exists in Q Magazine and Q Radio.
 Q closed on 3 July 2012, when it was replaced by Heat.